cric96/scala-machine-learning-libraries/README.md

 ## [BIDData](https://github.com/BIDData/BIDMach)
 :no_entry_sign: In this repository there aren't examples about this framework.

-This is a very interesting library by a performance point of view.
+This is a very interesting library from a performance point of view.
 Despite this, it is hosted in a bintray repository, that will be dropped soon..

 ## [scikit-learn](https://scikit-learn.org/stable/index.html) and [TensorFlow](https://www.tensorflow.org/) leveraging [ScalaPy](https://scalapy.dev/)